KonishchevDmitry/investments/README.md

 # Investments

 Helps you with managing your investments:
+* **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
+Considers taxes, commissions, dividends, tax deductions and optionally inflation when calculates portfolio performance.
+* **Backtesting:** backtests you portfolio against configured benchmarks.
 * **Portfolio rebalancing:** instructs you which orders you have to submit to make your portfolio in order with your asset allocation.
 * **Stock selling simulation:** calculates revenue, profit, taxes and real profit percent which considers taxes into account.
 * **Automatic tax statement generation:** reads broker statements and alters *.dcX file (created by Russian tax program named Декларация) by adding all required information about income from stock selling, paid dividends and idle cash interest.
-* **Analysis:** calculates average rate of return from cash investments by comparing portfolio performance to performance of a bank deposit in USD and RUB currency with exactly the same investments and monthly capitalization.
-Considers taxes, commissions, dividends, tax deductions and optionally inflation when calculates portfolio performance.
 * **Bank deposits control:** view opened bank deposits all in one place and get notified about upcoming deposit closures.
+* **Metrics:** exports analysis results in Prometheus format.

 Targeted for Russian investors who use [Firstrade](https://www.firstrade.com/), [Interactive Brokers](https://interactivebrokers.com/), [БКС](https://broker.ru/), [Сбер](https://sberbank.ru/) or [Т-Банк](https://www.tbank.ru/).